KRR-Oxford/DeepOnto/docs/bio-ml.md

 Local ranking aims to examine an OM model's ability to distinguish a correct mapping out of several challenging negatives.
 The model should assign a high score (thus a high ranking) to the correct mapping.
 The overall results are evaluated using $Hits@K$ and $MRR$.

 In $\textsf{Bio-ML}$, candidate mappings are generated for each reference mapping in the test set.
-As shown in the [file structure](#file-structure), each task folder contains a `test.cands.tsv` file with each entry a reference mapping and its corresponding target class candidates -- which can be combined with the source reference class to form the candidate mappings.
+As shown in the [file structure](#file-structure), each task setting contains a `test.cands.tsv` file with each entry a reference mapping and its corresponding target class candidates -- which can be combined with the source reference class to form the candidate mappings.

 > Download a <a href="../assets/example_candidate_mappings.tsv" download>small fragment</a>.